joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 as the benefits of joining tables together to produce more complicated queries, everything else should be easy.

-If you liked this post you can follow me on Twitter [@joshualande](http://twitter.com/joshualande).

 # Relevant links

+This was of course just a whirlwind tour of what's so great about SQL databases.
+There is tons of topics left to explore:
 *
-and finally to work out a concrete exmaple which should get at the purpose of

-# The Need for Relational Database

-Common use cases in business:
-* Data sets which down fit into

-Denormalized database.

-I was used to
+If you liked this post you can follow me on Twitter [@joshualande](http://twitter.com/joshualande).